 Step 3: Promote Everywhere

 YouTube doesn’t exist in a vacuum.
 You’ll want to promote your new video across your other social media channels.
 You can also promote your video directly to any influencers you might have a relationship with.
-Check out the guest blogging and Outreach Strategy Guide for everything you need to know about this.

 Step 4: Build a Subscriber Base